Wiki Guide

 Common Challenges and How to Fix Them

-- Data not showing up: Double-check your data layer.
+• Data not showing up: Double-check your data layer.
 If it’s missing or broken, GTM won’t know what to send.
-Peek at your site’s source code (Ctrl+U) to confirm it’s there.
+Use your browser's console to confirm it's firing.

 Conclusion

 And there you have it—a full guide to set up ecommerce tracking with Google Tag Manager!
 From spotting hot products to fixing cart drop-offs, this setup gives you the tools to grow your store with confidence.
 It might take a bit of tinkering to get right, but trust me, the payoff is worth it.
-Got questions or need a hand?
-Drop a comment below or check out our other guides for more tips.
-Happy tracking with AdyCircle!
+Ready to scale your sales?
+AdyCircle is here to help.